Categories: Technology

 Now, a memorial has been setup in its honor.

 This is not the first issue this little robot has encountered while on duty.
-Previously the robot was suspended after running over an infant in California which caused bruised leg.
+Previously the robot was suspended after running over an infant in California which caused a bruised leg.

-The little guy also had run in with a drunk man that assaulted the poor security guard.
+The little guy also had a run in with a drunk man that assaulted the poor security guard.
 However, its quick reactions and alarms helped draw attention to the suspect, resulting in his apprehension.

 Despite the below optimistic Knightscope video highlighting the benefits of our little security robot, it looks unlikely that intimidating robocops will be patrolling the streets anytime soon.
 Now onto the more important issue of “Where’s my flying car?!?!”